simonmoseley/THM-Writeups/pickleRick/Pickle_Rick_WriteUp.md

 ![disabled](https://user-images.githubusercontent.com/90977933/133954528-740b4f27-ecc7-43c3-9282-be5eed242025.png)

-Looking into the disabled page source code I find a comment that looks like base encoding.
+Looking into the disabled page source code I find a comment that looks like base64 encoding.

 ![disabled2](https://user-images.githubusercontent.com/90977933/133954648-214b9bf8-7746-4ae5-84e4-16720e694a4f.png)

 After decoding a few times I realized the string was getting smaller and smaller which led me to believe it may have been a password.
-It was not... rabbit hole
+It was not... rabbit hole...

 Getting back on track!
-I go back to the command page and some directory traversal to see what other information I can find.
+I go back to the command page and try some directory traversal to see what other information I can find.
 Using *ls -la ../../../home* I find users rick and ubuntu.
-I later found that typing ../../ was unnecessary
+I later found that it was unnecessary to use ../ since we we are interacting directly with the server and there were no checks outside of dissalowed commands and regular file permissions.